elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 :::note

 A great example would be long paragraphs that are longer than 120 characters.
-We can use backticks to handle lines longer than 120 characters.
+We can use back ticks to handle lines longer than 120 characters.

 :::